botblox/switchblox-firmware/README.md

   </p>
 </div>

 6. In `GDB Connection Settings`, you can select either `Autostart local GDB server` or `Connect to remote GDB server` and then specify the host and port.
 Either of these options is fine depending on your setup.
-For the simplest build, you can just select `Autostart local GDB server`.
-If this fails to spin up the GDB server, you can start it up manually and select `Connect to remote GDB server`.
+The simplest way is to select `Autostart local GDB server`.
+However, if this fails to spin up the GDB server, you can start it up manually and select `Connect to remote GDB server`.
 The software to run a remote GDB server is at (this link)[https://www.segger.com/downloads/jlink/#J-LinkSoftwareAndDocumentationPack].

 In the selector for `Debug probe`, select `SEGGER J-LINK`.
 We have not tested the `ST-LINK` probe so can't guarantee that will work